microsoft/onnxruntime/docs/reference/build-web-app.md

 1. Use a tokenizer in JS/wasm to pre-process it to number data, create tensors from the data and feed to ORT for model inferencing.

-2. [example: OWA inline file suggestions]: use one or more custom ops to deal with strings.
+2. Use one or more custom ops to deal with strings.
 Build with the custom ops.
 The model can directly process string tensor inputs.
 Refer to the[onnxruntime-extensions](https://github.com/microsoft/onnxruntime-extensions) library, which contain a set of possible custom operators.

 ### Image input